slowisfast2030/web3/prompt_engineering/skills.md

 - step by step
 - in great details

-what is the difference between promise and callback in javascript?
+you are javascript master. what is the difference between promise and callback in javascript?
 - explain in great detail
 - explain step by step
 - give code snippet